11 Ethical And Socially Responsible Banks & Banking Alternatives: Make Your Money Work For The Better

 Aspiration’s Products & Services:

-100% online spend-and-save plans, credit cards, grants, investment, and retirement funds.
+100% online spend-and-save plans, sustainable credit cards, grants, investment, and retirement funds.

-Please note: The Aspiration Spend & Save Accounts are cash management accounts offered through Aspiration Financial, LLC, a registered broker-dealer, Member FINRA/SIPC, and a subsidiary of Aspiration Partners, Inc. (“Aspiration”).
-Appreciation is under separate ownership from any other named entity.
-Aspiration is not a bank.
+Please note: The Aspiration Spend & Save Accounts are cash management accounts offered through Aspiration Financial, LLC (“AFLLC”), a registered broker-dealer, Member FINRA/SIPC.
+The Aspiration Zero Card is offered by Aspiration Card Services, LLC (“ACSLLC”) AFLLC and ACSLLC are subsidiaries of Aspiration Partners, Inc. (“Aspiration”).
+Aspiration and its subsidiaries are under separate ownership from any other named entity.
+Aspiration and its subsidiaries are not a bank.

 2. BENEFICIAL STATE BANK